 This is the world we are passing on to our children and grandchildren; this is what they see when they peer through the glass of time.
 Could even a worldwide conspiracy of toddlers create a bigger tsunami of ghastly?
 Kids as young as twelve have been tried as adults, but they cannot vote.
-Apparently there aren’t enough kids that age depraved enough to justify the franchise, and that does seem to be the way to look at it, warped as that is, in light of the litany above.
-Kids aren’t considered depraved enough to be given the rights and responsibilities of adults.
+Apparently there aren’t enough kids sufficiently depraved by that age to be given the rights and responsibilities of adults, and that does seem to be the way to look at it, in light of the litany above.
 Only grownups are twisted enough to cast ballots.
 Who are we kidding?

 More important, what are we missing?

 Possibly not only the last best chance to save democracy (thanks to all the above, more than a quarter of millennials and younger no longer believe in it, and they will all be ‘voting’ soon) but to usher in a new golden age for democratic ideals as they never were, not to mention put us back in the forefront of democracy where the rest of the world wants and needs us to be, against the rising tide of autocracy.

 Let us explain, as we gently and not so gently demolish all the most well-established reflex arcs that have been firing off to tell kids no. Because we said so.
 As it turns out, as is so often the case, the process of addressing and accommodating these concerns, rather than just sweeping them aside before the clear righteousness and moral rightness of the idea, righteous and right though indeed it is, only strengthens and broadens the power of the concept.

 Kids don’t know anything